veevelder/random-encounters/README.md

 Adds the ability to create Random Encounters for Scenes.

-Each random encounter can be run on time intervals and dice chance, and will roll from a Rollable Table.
+Each random encounter can be run on time intervals and dice chance, and will roll from a RollTable.

 Will not trigger an encounter if players are already in combat.

+*NEW FEATURE* You can now roll from Compendiums!
+See below to configure.

 ## How To Use